openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 - 3 : WORK_CHARGE_PROGRAM

 Automatically calculated based on your vehicle capabilities.
-As default command options only the zones available in your vehicle are shown.
+Only options are shown which are supported by your vehicle.

 Triggers `CHARGEPROGRAMCONFIGURE` from [Command Name Mapping](#command-name-mapping)

 #### Max SoC Setting

 SoC target for selected program can be configured if your vehicle capabilities are supporting it.
-Configuration Limit needs to respect 10% steps with a minimum of 50% and maximum of 100%.
+Configuration limit needs to respect 10% steps with a minimum of 50% and maximum of 100%.

 Command Options